Trust Center

 | License keys | Environment variable (Ed25519-signed, not sensitive) | Per-issuance |

-LLM provider credentials stored in the database are encrypted at rest using AES-256-GCM with envelope encryption:
+LLM provider credentials stored in the database are encrypted at rest using AES-256-GCM when CONNECTOR_ENCRYPTION_KEY is configured:

-- Credentials are encrypted with the DEK using AES-256-GCM
+- Credentials are encrypted with AES-256-GCM before storage

-Credentials are decrypted only at the moment of use and never written to logs.
+If CONNECTOR_ENCRYPTION_KEY is not configured, development deployments can fall back to plaintext credential storage.
+Do not use that fallback for production.
+Credentials are decrypted only at the moment of use and should never be written to logs.

 Authentication